 At St Peter’s, our Art curriculum provides children with opportunities to develop their skills using a range of media and materials.
-Particular emphasis is given to teaching the skills of drawing and painting, in order for the children to gain sufficient expertise that shows progression across the primary phase.
+Particular emphasis is given to teaching the skills of drawing, painting and sculpture in order for the children to gain sufficient expertise and show progression across the primary phase.
 In addition to this, children will be given experiences of using a range of media.
 This includes printing, collage, textiles, 3D work and digital art.; opportunity is given to explore and evaluate different creative ideas.
-Children will be introduced to a range of artworks and develop knowledge of the styles and vocabulary used by famous artists.
+Children will be introduced to a range of artworks and develop knowledge of the styles and vocabulary used by famous artists, craftspeople, sculptors and architects.
 The skills they acquire are applied to their cross-curricular topics, allowing children to use their art skills to reflect on and explore topics in greater depth.

 Artwork produced should be purposeful; be this as a means of expression or to explore the styles of other artists that inspire our own work.
 Pupils should be clear what the intended outcomes are and develop the relevant skills in order to achieve this.
 Through the use of sketchbooks, children are encouraged to be reflective and evaluate their work, thinking about how they can make changes and keep improving.

 How art is taught at St. Peter’s :